-Course Code Description NQF Credits NQF Level Year of Study I COMH7279A Principles and Practice of Public Health Medicine I 30 9 COMH7283A Research Report I 30 9 and four courses (total of 60 credits) from courses offered for the MSc Epidemiology and Master of Public Health within the School of Public Health.
-Year of Study II COMH7280A Principles and Practice of Public Health Medicine II 30 9
+Course Code Description NQF Credits NQF Level Year of Study I COMH7279A Principles and Practice of Public Health Medicine I 30 9 COMH7283A Research Report I 30 9 (total of 60 credits) from courses offered for the MSc Epider hin the School of Public Health. miology and N Aaster of Year of Study II COMH7280A Principles and Practice of Public Health Medicine II 30 9

-Course Code Description NQF Credits NQF Level COMH7284A Research Report II 30 9 and four courses (total of 60 credits) from courses offered for the MSc Epidemiology and Master of Public Health within the School of Public Health. laster of Year of Study III COMH7281A Principles and Practice of Public Health Medicine III 30 9 COMH7269A Application of the Principles of Public Health Medicine 30 9 COMH7285A Research Report III 90 9 Year of Study IV COMH7270A Assessment and Evaluation of Health and Health Services 30 9 COMH7282A Principles and Practice of Public Health Medicine IV 55 9
+Course Code Description NQF Credits NQF Level COMH7284A Research Report II 30 9 and four courses (total of 60 credits) from courses offered for the MSc Epidemiology and Master of Public Health within the School of Public Health.
+Year of Study III COMH7281A Principles and Practice of Public Health Medicine III 30 9 COMH7269A Application of the Principles of Public Health Medicine 30 9 COMH7285A Research Report III 90 9 Year of Study IV COMH7270A Assessment and Evaluation of Health and Health Services 30 9 COMH7282A Principles and Practice of Public Health Medicine IV 55 9